-- 36. A key element of the Capital Strategy is to define what Chorley Council's risk appetite.
-Chorley Borough Council is exposed to a number of investment and commercial risks: - Financial risk relating to the investment of cash, market volatility, currency markets, etc - Economic risk relating to whether the local / national economy is growing or contracting - Counterparty risk relating to investments, loans to third parties and business transactions - Operational risk arising from transactions - Strategic risk relating to the decisions taken by the council in pursuit of its corporate objectives, i.e. the purchase of major new assets. - Reputational risk relating to the adverse impact of the council's dealings - Environmental and social risks arising from the adverse impact of investments - Governance risk relating to the transparency and accountability of decisions and decision-makers. - 37.
+- 38. A key element of the Capital Strategy is to define what Chorley Council's risk appetite.
+Chorley Borough Council is exposed to a number of investment and commercial risks: - Financial risk relating to the investment of cash, market volatility, currency markets, etc - Economic risk relating to whether the local / national economy is growing or contracting - Counterparty risk relating to investments, loans to third parties and business transactions - Operational risk arising from transactions - Strategic risk relating to the decisions taken by the council in pursuit of its corporate objectives, i.e. the purchase of major new assets. - Reputational risk relating to the adverse impact of the council's dealings - Environmental and social risks arising from the adverse impact of investments - Governance risk relating to the transparency and accountability of decisions and decision-makers. - 39.
 The Council has no appetite for reputational, governance and foreign currency risk.
 Its approach to other risks is as follows: - Financial subject to full due diligence and appropriate external advice the council will have a moderate risk appetite for investment / expenditure on a range of asset classes, property and longer-term investments.
 Security and liquidity will be appropriate for the type of investment made.
 Income generation will prevail over capital appreciation.
 The Council will have no appetite for volatile or emerging market sector investments. - Economic The council will have a high-risk appetite for appropriate investments / expenditure in the Borough, it has no risk appetite for investments outside the Borough.
 The council will have a low appetite for interest rate risk exposure.
+The key challenge for 2022/23 will be to restore economic activity and commercial income in the wake of the ongoing Covid-19 pandemic.
+"Growth" remains an ambition, however "recovery" is the primary focus.